-I want to thank EACH and EVERY one of you for helping us to reach 2 million subscribers today! 😍 ❤️🎉 In this English grammar lesson, we'll go over the difference between EACH and EVERY!
+I want to thank EACH and EVERY one of you for helping us to reach 2 million subscribers today! ❤️

-What's the difference between each and every?
+What’s the difference between each and every?
 How can you avoid making mistakes?
-We'll go over everything you need to know about these confusing English words in this grammar lesson!
+We’ll go over the differences and everything you need to know about these confusing English words in this grammar lesson!

 So which one is it then?
 Each or every?
 It’s pretty easy to confuse these two words.
 They look similar, they sound similar but they’re not always used in the same way.

 So in this lesson, we’ll go over the subtle and important differences between these two words.
 We’ll talk about the different situations where you would use one or the other and of course, we’ll practise a little bit together later in the lesson.
 You know that I love to make my lessons for you very practical so we’ll get to that later on.